 Pantry Organization Hacks

 I cleared out an entire kitchen cabinet because of this beauty!
+When it comes to a small pantry, you must capitalize on the vertical space when organizing your pantry items.
 A pantry door organizer can save you lots of space and I highly recommend you invest in one!
+You need this even if you do have a walk-in pantry!
 Here’s one I found on amazon.
-Having our spices in one space at MY eye level is way more practical than having to grab the stepladder every time I make a meal (I know, short girl problems).
+I am loving the new home for our spices!
+Having all of the spices in one space at MY eye level is way more practical than having to grab the stepladder every time I make a meal (I know, short girl problems).

 I love lazy susans so much that I dedicated an entire blog post to them!
 You can read it here.
-Check it out to see my DIY version.
-A lazy susan has great functionality by allowing you to use corners effectively and keep spaces tidy.
-Here’s a link to the lazy susans I have.
+Check it out to see how I DIY’ed some of our lazy susans.
+They are a great option for when you have a small pantry that needs to store a lot of good!
+Lazy susans offer great functionality by allowing you to use corners effectively and keep spaces tidy.
+They give you easy access to everything you need!
+Here’s a link to one of the lazy susans I have.
 Now my peanut butter won’t get shoved to the back of the pantry causing me to buy 6 jars.
 Now, I just do a quick little spin to check inventory when making our grocery list.

-These air-tight OXO POP Containers are the bomb!
-These containers keep our pantry staples nice and fresh.
+These air-tight OXO clear containers are the bomb!
+These airtight food storage containers keep our pantry staples nice and fresh.
 The stacking feature allows me to keep them organized and seen.
-OXO containers are a great tool for small pantries like ours and look nice too!
+OXO containers are a great tool for a small pantry like ours and look nice too!
 Here’s my Amazon link.
-They come in handy for all the weird flours I acquire when I’m on a health kick.
+They come in handy for all the weird flours I acquire when I’m on a health kick and attempt to swtich our our baking supplies.
 My $10 embossing labeler comes in handy when labeling the containers.

 Free Kitchen Conversion Chart Printable

 I’m not sure if I should count this as an organization tip, but this cheat sheet sure makes meal prep flow a lot easier!
 My FREE kitchen conversion chart printable is your new best cooking buddy!
 We use it every time we cook.
+It’s such an easy way to quickly convert your measurements of your wet and dry goods!
 I taped it to the back of our cabinet and another copy in our pantry so we can easily access it at any point during meal prep.
 Click here for your free copy!

-Spices take up less space when they are the same shape and size.
+Spices take up less amount of space when they are the same shape and not a bunch of different sizes and in their original packaging.
 I bought this kit to transfer the majority of our spices.
 I only have a few more to go!
-If you end up buying this same kit, know that the Trader Joe’s spices and the Great Value Organic spices are in the same jars.
+If you end up buying this same kit, know that the Trader Joe’s spices and the Great Value Organic spices are in the same glass jars.
 Peel off the label and replace it with an embossed label as I did.

-All my storage bins came from Walmart.
+All my storage bins, wicker baskets and glass jars came from Walmart.
 I still need one more clear bin for my bread and baked goods, but can’t find it at any of our local Walmarts or online (insert eye roll).
 I thought about not posting this until I found one, but I figured you can use your imagination.
-These bins are handy because you can pull them out and look at their contents.
+These clear bins are handy because you can pull them out and look at their contents and check expiration dates.
 I am less likely to overbuy and waste when I can see everything easily.

 Click here to see more kitchen organization posts for more organizing inspo!